3ddP/sigmasense-topics/_posts/2023-10-18-SmartInspect.md

 ### Main Tasks
-* familiarising yourself with the 3D-SmartInspect system and handheld ultrasound measurements
+* familiarizing yourself with the 3D-SmartInspect system and handheld ultrasound measurements
 * collecting ultrasound measurement data with 3D-SmartInspect system
 * implementing and testing functionalities for the system, e.g.
-  * new reconsruction algorithms
+  * new reconstruction algorithms
   * unit tests
 * demonstrating the system at trade fairs and conferences

 ### Team
 You'll be working in an international team of researchers and PhD students.
 The team is very open, friendly, and values collaboration.
 We are always open to questions, ideas, discussions, and feedback.
-You will have the oppurtunity to put your ideas and technical knowledge into practice by working with state-of-the-art ultrasound hardware.
+You will have the opportunity to put your ideas and technical knowledge into practice by working with state-of-the-art ultrasound hardware.